-The majority of the Deer Harbor Hamlet has an underlying land use designation of Deer Harbor Hamlet Residential (HR).
-Within the HR area, residential uses are permitted.
-Limited commercial (such as bed and breakfast inns) and institutional uses are permitted (See Deer Harbor Development Standards Sections 8, 9, 10, and 11 for specific development standards and uses in these districts).
+The majority of the Deer Harbor Hamlet has an underlying land use designation of Deer Harbor Hamlet Residential (DHHR).
+Within the

+DHHR area, residential uses are allowed permitted.
+In addition, L limited commercial (such as bed and breakfast inns) and institutional uses are allowed permitted.
+(See Deer Harbor Development Standards Sections 8, 9, 10, and 11 for specific development standards and uses in these districts).